ModelEarth/localsite/start/steps/README.md

 If you're not planning to edit, you can simply view the content from the repos below at [model.earth](http://model.earth).

+We generally avoid creating branches.
+Make your edits in a fork, then send a Pull Request (PR).
+We love when you edit README.md files to help keep our TO DOs current.
+Add your first name where you're working and send a PR.
+Also send Loren an email whenever you submit a Pull Request.

 To fork the repos you'll be editing, go to [github.com/modelearth](https://github.com/ModelEarth?tab=repositories), choose a repo and click the "Fork" button.
 Then in your fork, click "Code > Open with Github Desktop".
 For repos you won't be editing, you can run the script below to clone.

+Also fork the <a href="https://github.com/ModelEarth/localsite">localsite</a> repo so we can review your contributions using [Github Pages](https://docs.github.com/en/pages/quickstart).
+Turn on GitHub Pages for any repo you fork by clicking the Settings icon, then Pages.

 **Step 1.** Fork one or two repos you plan to edit.
 How to [Fork Repos](https://medium.com/@6unpnp/fork-a-github-repository-and-deploy-its-github-pages-site-d55dc53988d).
 <!--